VolkanSah/MiniGreX/includes/README.md

 - security (keep dev)

-not: for me:  do not forget :
+note: for me:  do not forget :

     // Escapen strings for secure SQL-query
     function escape_string($string) {